IDMNYU/audiolab/docs/synths.md

 5. Gate outputs for each stage of the sequencer (Pulse OUTPUT)
 6. Stage select inputs for each preset stage (Pulse INPUT)
 7. Three-way select switch for each stage's gate output behavior - the right position causes the gate to last for the duration of the clock pulse; the center position causes no gate to be output; the left position starts the gate output when the clock pulse goes low
-8. Three-way switch for the stage's behavior when selected by an "up" sequence trigger - the down position causes the stage to "run", which outputs its preset values; the center position sets the stage to "stop", halting the sequencer until it is reset; the up position sets the stage to "skip" to the next preset in the sequence
+8. Three-way switch for the stage's behavior when selected by an "up" sequence trigger - the down position causes the stage to *run*, which outputs its preset values; the center position sets the stage to *stop*, halting the sequencer until it is reset; the up position sets the stage to *skip* to the next preset in the sequence
-9. Three-way switch for the stage's behavior when selected by an "down" sequence trigger - the down position causes the stage to "run", which outputs its preset values; the center position sets the stage to "stop", halting the sequencer until it is reset; the up position sets the stage to "skip" to the next preset in the sequence
+9. Three-way switch for the stage's behavior when selected by an "down" sequence trigger - the down position causes the stage to *run*, which outputs its preset values; the center position sets the stage to *stop*, halting the sequencer until it is reset; the up position sets the stage to *skip* to the next preset in the sequence
 10. Capacitive touch pads (the "keys") for the TRK - touching a key selects its corresponding stage
 11. CV output for the "A" row of presets (DC OUTPUT)
 12. CV output for the "B" row of presets (DC OUTPUT)